noxiryma/pp2_js_rpsls/README.md

 <a name="left"></a>
 ## Features left to implement

-- A hover over feature for the button selection with the title of the choice the user is about to make
+- A hover over feature for the button selection with the title of the choice the user is about to make.
+This would be the word description of the choice eg. "rock"
 - A best of 3 games result so the user is encouraged to stay on the page longer
 - For the video to end when clicked out of the modal rather than for it to keep playing in the background
 - For more than one player to be able to compete.